Helga Németh

 Helga Németh (born 7 August 1973 in Nagykanizsa) was during her active career a Hungarian handball player who has won the bronze medal with the Hungarian team on the 1996 Summer Olympics.
 She played all five matches and scored 18 goals.
+She played as right back.

 Helga Németh has been rewarded as one of the best women handball players of all times.

 After her active career as a handball player, Helga Németh started her career as a handball coach and built up her own charity to support children in need.

 Awards and recognition

 During her active career as a handball player she won numerous tournaments and received honorable awards.